pablovisual/OpenAIPrompts/README.md

 # OpenAIPrompts
-User sends a prompt to an AI, and it sends back a response to the users prompt.
+User sends a prompt to an AI, and it sends back a response to the users prompt. and